dreitier/php-8-laravel-docker/README.md

-# php-8-laravel Docker image
+# php-laravel Docker image

-This Docker image can be used as a starting point for Laravel applications based upon PHP 8.0.
+This Docker image can be used as a starting point for Laravel applications based upon PHP >=8.0.

 In you own `Dockerfile`, you might want to use the following:

-	FROM dreitier/php-8-laravel:latest
+	FROM dreitier/php-laravel:latest
 	WORKDIR /var/www/app
 	COPY . ./
 	RUN php /usr/local/bin/composer.phar install